| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 to compute the vector of bandwidths according to Abramson's rule.

-This involves specifying a global bandwidth h0
+This involves specifying a global bandwidth h0.

 Adrian Baddeley [email protected] and Tilman Davies [email protected].